Program Manager in data science

 Fun Fact — Indie film

-I’ve volunteered at film festivals in San Francisco, Charlottesville, and Breckenridge where I screened and rated submissions, as well as reported daily news coverage.
+I’ve volunteered at several international film festivals including ones in San Francisco, Charlottesville, and Breckenridge where I screened and rated submissions, as well as reported daily news coverage.

 I’ve also written for IndieWire and humiliated myself at Sundance.